How to Work in Canada as a Dentist – Ultimate Guide for Foreign Dentists

 So what is NDEB?

 The full form of NDEB is National Dental Examining Board of Canada.
 There are different ways to get a license, to work as a dentist, in Canada.
-I am sharing a flow chart of the pathways to get a dentist license below, which is provided the NDEB official website.
+I am sharing a flow chart of the pathways to get a dentist license below, which is provided on the NDEB official website.

 As you can see in the picture above, there are two ways to get a license.
 One option is for Graduates from an Accredited Dental Program and the second option is for Graduates from a non-accredited dental program.
 You will be provided licensure only after NDEB certification.